JanisJIvdris/weather-stations/README.md

 Requirements:

-API should expose two endpoints:
+1.API should expose two endpoints:

-List of all stations with two properties: Station_id and Name, Station details by Station_id with all data fields found in data source;
+2.List of all stations with two properties: Station_id and Name,<br />
+Station details by Station_id with all data fields found in data source;<br />
-In order to limit access to API implement simple HTTP bearer preshared key authentication;
+In order to limit access to API implement simple HTTP bearer preshared key authentication;<br />

-Write Unittests if neecessary;
+3.Write Unittests if neecessary;<br />

-Write OpenAPI specification for service;
+4.Write OpenAPI specification for service;<br />

-Create Dockerfile so webservice can be used by runing docker run;
+5.Create Dockerfile so webservice can be used by runing docker run;<br />

-Assume data in data source is subject of change;
+6.Assume data in data source is subject of change;

-Use data from open data source: https://data.gov.lv/dati/lv/dataset/hidrometeorologiskie-noverojumi/resource/c32c7afd-0d05-44fd-8b24-1de85b4bf11d;
+7.Use data from open data source: https://data.gov.lv/dati/lv/dataset/hidrometeorologiskie-noverojumi/resource/c32c7afd-0d05-44fd-8b24-1de85b4bf11d;<br />

-Commit each step;
+8.Commit each step;<br />

-Provide result as GitHub repository.
+9.Provide result as GitHub repository.<br />